❌ TOXIC — Do Not Feed — Ice Cream

 Some low-calorie ice creams contain xylitolCRITICALAll dogs — check labels

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Ice Cream.
-Always consult your vet for dogs with pre-existing health conditions.
+A dog with existing health problems should be checked by the vet before trying it.

 🚨 Call your vet immediately if your dog shows: